On paper, equality has been implemented for quite a while. In reality, however, we are still miles away from it.

 The SUB will continue to resolutely advocate for more equality and equal opportunities at the University of Bern with various equality policies and activities!

-The SUB not only looks back at last year's fantastic feminist strike, but also analyses what has happened since then and looks at what still needs to be done in the field of equality in the future.
+The SUB analyses what has happened since the Feminist Strike in 2019 and looks at what still needs to be done in the future in the area of gender equality.

 The SUB took the one-year anniversary of the feminist strike as an opportunity to pick up the discussion on gender equality issues and raise awareness for ongoing injustices in the university / academic context.
 During the week of the 15th-19th of June 2020, Natascha Flückiger, SUB's board member for Equality, spoke to various women* about equality at the University of Bern.